About the course

 A GCSE pass at Grade C (or level 4) or higher in Maths and English for Secondary candidates.

-Equivalency tests may be accepted in lieu of GCSE at the discretion of Manchester Nexus SCITT.
+Equivalency tests may be accepted at the discretion of the SCITT.

 Applicants who have not yet graduated will be expected to provide evidence of their expected degree classification.

-Overseas trained teachers will need to provide evidence that their qualifications allow them to teach in their own countries and that these qualifications are an equivalent level to UK qualifications (this information can be obtained from NARIC).
+Overseas trained teachers will need to provide evidence that their qualifications allow them to teach in their own countries and that these qualifications are an equivalent level to UK qualifications (obtained from NARIC).

 At interview, you will be required to verify your identity, preferably from a current photographic ID.
 A passport or driving licence and proof of address will be suitable. *There may occasionally be exceptional reasons where none is available on the day of interview.
 In this case please inform us ahead of time.